-Verona has one of the best tourist attractions in Northern Italy.
+Verona has one of the busiest tourist attractions in Northern Italy.
 As the setting for Shakespeare’s Romeo and Juliet, the chance to visit Juliet’s house and balcony really brings in the crowds.
-But that’s not the only thing to do in Verona and so it does not surprise it is one of the best cities to visit in Northern Italy.
+But that’s not the only thing to do in Verona and so it does not surprise it is one of the best cities to visit.

 Spend some time strolling the colorful and lively Piazza Bra and Piazza delle Erbe.

 Explore the Aldige River.
 It is bisected by pretty bridges along the way, including the Ponte Pietra, a famous Roman arch bridge.

 Visit the Verona Arena, located next to the Piazza Bra.
 Built in the 1st century, even before the famous Colosseum in Rome, it now hosts operas and concerts.
 Find out more about this gorgeous city Verona here.